udaan-com/snorql/doc/docs/index.md

   </h3>

   <p align="left">
     snorql a.k.a.
-SQL-Monitoring is an open-source, free-to-use project developed at udaan aimed at diagnosing & resolving common database-related problems using SQL metrics.
+SQL-Monitoring is an open-source, free-to-use project developed at udaan aimed at diagnosing and resolving common database-related problems using SQL metrics.
     <br />
     <a href="https://udaan-com.github.io/snorql/sections/about/ghp/"><strong>Explore the docs »</strong></a>
     <br />